Are you going to Iceland in summer? This guide has everything you could possibly need to plan the most epic trip

 If you wanted to make your trip a little more interesting then there are some really cool, unique hotels in Iceland that I recommend having a browse through.
 Staying in a converted bus or being abducted by a Viking could definitely improve your visit, depending on what you’re into of course…

 The single biggest benefit of travelling to Iceland during summer is the midnight sun.

 In winter, tourists get significantly less time during the day to visit attractions across the country.
 However, you guys who are travelling in the summer can explore all the way from early in the morning to midnight.

-The average temperature in July is only around 13 Celsius so do not think you won’t have to bring warm clothes to Iceland in summer.
+The average temperature in July is only around 13 Celsius so you’ll have to bring warm clothes to Iceland in summer.
 Remember, you can always take clothes off but if you get too cold then this will just ruin your trip.
 Wearing layers is key!